WWE Royal Rumble: John Cena Will Win WWE Championship

 — Wrestlebarn (@wrestlebarn) January 11, 2017

-A quick look at that WWE Royal Rumble poster shows Cena front and center with the likes of Brock Lesnar, the Undertaker, Bill Goldberg and Cena.
+A quick look at that WWE Royal Rumble poster shows Cena front and center with the likes of Brock Lesnar, the Undertaker, and Goldberg.
 The WWE champion Styles is all the way in the back row, barely noticeable.
-That could be a sign of things to come for a result in the WWE championship match at the Royal Rumble.
+That could be a sign of things to come for a prediction in the WWE championship match at the Royal Rumble.

-The WWE has shown in the past they don’t need to have their champion available every week on TV programs.
-Remember when Lesnar and The Rock won their most recent WWE championship?
-They weren’t on Monday Night Raw or Smackdown Live each week, and the company did just fine.
-Even at the Survivor Series this past November, the main event was Lesnar and Goldberg, again, the past of the WWE highlighting one of the Big Four PPVs.
+The WWE has shown in the past that they don’t need to have their champion available every week on TV programs.
+Remember when Lesnar and The Rock won their most recent WWE championships?
+They weren’t on Monday Night Raw or SmackDown Live each week, and the company did just fine.
+Even at Survivor Series this past November, the main event was Lesnar and Goldberg, again, the past of the WWE highlighting one of the big four PPVs.

-Styles is the top wrestler in the company in terms of in-ring ability, but Cena still draws ratings and some sort of reaction from fans… whether it be a cheer or boo, all pro wrestling fans have an opinion on the 15-time WWE champion.
+Styles is the top wrestler in the company in terms of in-ring ability, but Cena still draws ratings and some sort of reaction from fans — whether it be a cheer or boo, all pro wrestling fans have an opinion on the 15-time WWE champion.

 #WWEChampion @AJStylesOrg and @JohnCena are set to sign their #RoyalRumble contract TONIGHT on #SDLive! https://t.co/l7OJpj2XsE pic.twitter.com/wsJF3ovzZf